neokd/DataStorehouse/README.md

 ## License 📝

-DataStoreHouse is released under the [MIT License](./LICENSE.md). 📄
+DataStorehouse is released under the [MIT License](./LICENSE.md). 📄

-Feel free to contribute and make use of the DataStoreHouse platform to collaborate and explore diverse datasets for your projects! 🌟
+Feel free to contribute and make use of the DataStorehouse platform to collaborate and explore diverse datasets for your projects! 🌟